What Is Messaging?

 Header

 The header is the part of the message used by the event broker for routing messages through the system.
 Some header fields, such as Destination and Delivery Mode, are required, while others are optional.
-For example, the reply-to topic is optional, and is only needed for Request-Reply messaging, where the Replier needs to know where to send its responses.
+For example, Reply-to-Topic is only needed for Request-Reply messaging where the Replier needs to know where to send its responses.

 Properties

 In addition to the header fields, application-specific properties can also be included as part of the message.
 These application-specified properties are unmodified by the event broker, and can be used to facilitate communication between applications.
 Some APIs define their own standard properties.
 For instance, JMS has defined properties such as JMSXUserID and JMSXAppID which can be used to identify the user or application sending the message.
-Besides API-defined standard properties, applications can also specify properties.
-An example of an application-specified property might be an Order ID an Order Management System uses as a unique identifier to track all messages related to a given purchase.
+In addition to API-defined standard properties, applications can also specify properties.
+An example of an application-specified property is an Order ID in an Order Management System used as a unique identifier to track all messages related to a given purchase.

 Body